 When the PSE is in the state CLASS_EV2, the PSE shall provide to the PI VClass, subject to the TCLE2 timing specification, as defined in Table 33–10.
-The PSE shall measure IClass and classify the PD based on the observed current according to Table 33–.
+The PSE shall measure IClass and classify the PD based on the observed current according to Table 33–TBDA1.

 When the PSE is in the state MARK_EV2, the PSE shall provide to the PI VMark as defined in Table 33–10.
+The timing specification shall be as defined by TME1 in Table 33–10.

+When the PSE is in the state CLASS_EV3, the PSE shall provide to the PI VClass, subject to the TCLE3 timing specification, as defined in Table 33–10.
+The PSE shall measure IClass and classify the PD based on the observed current according to Table 33–TBDA1.

+When the PSE is in the state MARK_EV3, the PSE shall provide to the PI VMark as defined in Table 33–10.
+The timing specification shall be as defined by TME1 in Table 33–10.

+When the PSE is in the state CLASS_EV4, the PSE shall provide to the PI VClass, subject to the TCLE3 timing specification, as defined in Table 33–10.
+The PSE shall measure IClass and classify the PD based on the observed current according to Table 33–TBDA1.

+When the PSE is in the state MARK_EV4, the PSE shall provide to the PI VMark as defined in Table 33–10.
+The timing specification shall be as defined by TME1 in Table 33–10.

+When the PSE is in the state CLASS_EV5, the PSE shall provide to the PI VClass, subject to the TCLE3 timing specification, as defined in Table 33–10.
+The PSE shall measure IClass and classify the PD based on the observed current according to Table 33–TBDA1.

+When the PSE is in the state MARK_EV_LAST, the PSE shall provide to the PI VMark as defined in Table 33–10.
 The timing specification shall be as defined by TME2 in Table 33–10.

-The mark event states, MARK_EV1 and MARK_EV2, commence when the PI voltage falls below VClass min and end when the PI voltage exceeds VClass min.
+The mark event states, MARK_EV1, MARK_EV2, MARK_EV3, MARK_EV4, and MARK_EV_LAST, commence when the PI voltage falls below VClass min and end when the PI voltage exceeds VClass min.
 The VMark requirement is to be met with load currents in the range of IMark as defined in Table 33–17.

 NOTE—In a properly operating system, the port may or may not discharge to the VMark range due to the combination of channel and PD capacitance and PD current loading.
 This is normal and acceptable system operation.
 For compliance testing, it is necessary to discharge the port in order to observe the VMark voltage.
 Discharge can be accomplished with a